-- Hold light stretches for up to a minute in order to get the best benefit.
+- Hold light stretches for up to a minute to get the best benefit.

-Start as low as one to three pounds.
-Regular strength training can result in a significant drop in:
+Start as low as 1 to 3 pounds.
+Regular strength training can result in a significant reduction in:

 - tender points

 If you need help getting started, ask your doctor or physical therapist to recommend exercises to do at home.
 Pace yourself to avoid overdoing it when you feel good.
 Take it down a notch when you feel a fibro flare.
-It’s all about listening to your body and finding a healthy balance.
+Listen to your body and find a healthy balance.